 • Centre for the Chaplaincy

-• Dedicated spaces for Special Educational Needs (SEN) learning
+• Dedicated space for Special Educational Needs (SEN) learning

 Giving students the space and support they need when they feel unwell, may want to have a confidential chat or need additional support, is crucial to their overall happiness and learning during their time at the College.